Author · Doctoral Researcher · CHRO · Leadership Thinker

 Leadership Drift

 Leaders, isolated by authority and operating under sustained pressure, lose calibration.
-They drift toward the behaviours they once criticised.
+They drift towards the behaviours they once resented.
 The honest feedback that might correct the drift stops arriving precisely when the need for it is greatest.

 04